Connect with others who understand.

 Some copay programs are operated by organizations that distribute financial support for copays and other expenses related to a medical condition.
 These programs may provide direct payments to drug or health care providers.
 They also may provide reimbursement for payments already made.

-Other programs, such as prescription drug savings cards, copay cards, and copay coupons, can provide immediate rebates for prescription drugs when you purchase them at a pharmacy.
+Other financial assistance programs, such as prescription drug savings cards, copay cards, and copay coupons, can provide immediate rebates for prescription drugs when you purchase them at a pharmacy.
 Prescription savings cards helped save Americans almost $200 million from 2009 through 2016 — an average of $18 per prescription.
-These programs are generally designed for people with commercial insurance, and they do not apply to people on Medicare or Medicaid.
+These programs are generally designed for people with commercial (private) insurance and don’t apply to people on Medicare or Medicaid.

 Many drug companies also provide direct assistance to help reduce the cost of medication for those who qualify.
 These programs pay some or all of a person’s out-of-pocket expenses after their insurance company has paid its portion.
 With some insurance plans, these payments may count toward your annual deductible or maximum out-of-pocket payment limit.